 Within Ericsson´s Code of Conduct for Business partners, Ericsson state that all suppliers and other business partners needs to develop and implement plans to reduce their carbon footprint according to the 1.5-degree scenario presented by the UNFCCC Paris Agreement.
 Meeting the 1.5-degree scenario, means that we as companies need to reduce greenhouse gas emissions according to what science deem enough to limit global warming to 1.5 degrees against pre-industrial level.

 Fresh and clean water is a scarce natural resource.
 Due to changes in precipitation caused by a changing climate, it is expected that this resource will be even more scarce.
-You as a supplier are expected to control and measure your water usage.
-If water consumption is identified as a significant environmental aspect, we expect you to develop a water management plan to reduce the overall water consumption.
+You as a supplier are expected to monitor, control and measure your water usage, water treatment and discharges.
+You must also assure that your waste-water treatment equipment is fully functional to ensure optimal performance.

 Suppliers must minimize the waste from their operations.
 To achieve a reduction of waste streams, the Supplier must identify its impact as well as define and implement targets and plans for waste reduction.
 If available, all waste streams from the operations of a Supplier must be separated for recycling or reuse as appropriate.